-The Loaned Executive Program is a special opportunity (unpaid) that provides top executive-level talent from the private sector an opportunity to share their expertise with Homeland Security to fill special, discrete needs.
-Through the Loaned Executive Program, Homeland Security is working with the private sector on innovative solutions to our homeland security challenges.
-The Department is looking to the nation’s top executives and industry experts to partner with us as we strive to solve problems, improve processes, and fully realize our mission.
-By serving as a loaned executive, you will have an opportunity to make a meaningful difference by protecting our nation.
+The Loaned Executive Program is a special opportunity (unpaid) for executive-level private sector talent to share their expertise with DHS.
+The Department works with the private sector on innovative solutions to our homeland security challenges through the Program.
+Homeland Security is looking for the nation’s top executives and industry experts to partner with us as we strive to solve problems, improve processes, and fully realize our mission.
+Loaned executives make a meaningful difference by protecting our nation.

 Loaned executives serve a maximum of one year as an unpaid employee of the Department.

 - Serve in a current senior-level operational management or related position, with a track record of building support for and influencing policy decisions as well as deploying sustainable risk, mitigation and resiliency capabilities.

 - Have extensive private sector leadership experience in identifying and screening personnel in functional areas related to risk assessment, mitigation/preparedness and incident response.

 - Undergo and successfully complete a background investigation for determination of suitability for federal employment.
 Each position description will identify the requisite clearance level.